elm-janitor/apply-patches/README.md

 During the first compilation, the Elm compiler creates the `docs.json` and `artifacts.dat` files.

+Important: If you have an existing Elm project, it is best to remove the `elm-stuff` directory after applying the patches to ensure that the new sources are used and not old cached compiled files are used.

 ## Development

 I configured `$ELM_HOME` to the local dir